Adaptive Multi-User Clustering and Power Allocation for NOMA Systems with Imperfect SIC: Results and Discussion

-In Fig.~\ref{fig:Beta0C}, we plot \gls{CDF} of cell spectral efficiency for varying number of users in each cluster and perfect \gls{SIC} $(\gls{beta}=0)$.
+In Fig.~\ref{fig:Beta0C}, we plot \gls{CDF} of cell spectral efficiency for varying number of users in each cluster and for perfect \gls{SIC} $(\gls{beta}=0)$.
 The performance of the \gls{OMA} system does not vary with number of users in each cluster.
 With \gls{MUP}, \gls{NOMA} achieves higher performance than \gls{OMA}, but the performance degrades as we further increase the number of users in each cluster.
 This is because, with a larger number of users in a cluster, the constraint \eqref{eqn:MSD} fails more often, and all the users in the cluster will be designated as \gls{OMA}.
 Thus, the performance degrades with an increase in user clustering, but it still outperforms the \gls{OMA}.
 With \gls{AMUP}, whenever the constraint \eqref{eqn:MSD} fails, the algorithm tries to cluster the users in a smaller size.
 Hence, the performance saturates but never degrades with an increase in the number of users in a cluster.
 A similar trend is observed in Fig.~\ref{fig:Beta0M}, where we have presented the variation of mean cell-spectral efficiency with various clustering algorithms.
-Note that we have also evaluated the conventional near-far user pairing~\cite{NearFar2} and adaptive user pairing (A-UP)~\cite{Mouni}.
-These algorithms always consider only two users in a cluster, and hence, the mean cell spectral efficiency is constant for any number of users in a cluster.
-As shown in Fig.~\ref{fig:Beta0M}, with large user clustering ($G>8$), the proposed \gls{AMUP} algorithm performs 37.2\%, 18.83\%, and 8.3\% better than the \gls{OMA} baseline, A-UP~\cite{Mouni}, and the conventional near-far algorithm~\cite{NearFar2}, respectively.
+Note that we have evaluated the conventional \gls{NF} user pairing~\cite{NearFar2}.
+This algorithm always considers only two users in a cluster, and hence, the mean cell spectral efficiency is constant for any number of users in a cluster.
+As shown in Fig.~\ref{fig:Beta0M}, with large user clustering ($G>8$), the proposed \gls{AMUP} algorithm performs 37.2\%, and 8.3\% better than the \gls{OMA} baseline, and the conventional \gls{NF} algorithm~\cite{NearFar2} in terms of mean cell spectral efficiency for $\beta = 0$, respectively.